khedoros/khedgb/README.md

 Option | Effect
 ------ | ------
---sgb | Set Super Gameboy mode, if supported by the ROM --cgb | Set Color Gameboy mode (in progress, but in the very early stages) --trace | Activate CPU+PPU instruction trace (listing of what the game is doing) --headless | Headless mode (disable graphics) (I don't test this often) --nosound | NoSound mode (disable audio) (Sound isn't working yet anyhow...)
+--sgb | Set Super Gameboy mode, if supported by the ROM --cgb | Set Color Gameboy mode (in progress, and functional-ish, but still needs a lot of work) --trace | Activate CPU+PPU instruction trace (listing of what the game is doing) --headless | Headless mode (disable graphics) (I don't test this often) --nosound | NoSound mode (disable audio) (Sound isn't working yet anyhow...)